4th of July Trail Hike to Arapaho Pass and Lake Dorothy

 6. Final Thoughts

-7. Day Hiking Gear That I Recommend
+7. Day Hiking Gear I Recommend

 Logistically, the best months to hike are July, August, and September, although the ideal hiking season fluctuates from year to year.
-You can usually expect hard-to-traverse snowpack on the trail from October until June.
+You can expect hard-to-traverse snowpack on the trail from October until June.

 To view current trail conditions, visit the Fourth of July Trail’s AllTrails page for reviews and trail condition updates from fellow hikers.

 Use my complete day hiking essentials checklist to pack for your hike and ensure that you don’t leave any important gear behind.

 Pack plenty of snacks (think 1500+ calories) and bring a minimum of two liters of water for a day hike – or pack a water filter to purify water as you go.